Pinggy-io/pinggy_website/content/docs/api/api.md

 ---
- title: "Pinggy API"
+ title: "Pinggy Enterprise APIs"
- description: "Programmatically access and manage your Pinggy tunnels."
+ description: "Programmatically access and manage your Pinggy tunnels with advanced APIs."
  date: 2024-09-10T14:15:25+05:30
  draft: false
 ---

-# Pinggy API
+# Pinggy Enterprise APIs

-As of now, programmatic access to Pinggy tunnel information and management through APIs is only available for enterprise users.
+> As of now, programmatic access to Pinggy tunnel information and management through APIs is only available for **enterprise users**.
 You can <a target="_blank" href="/#prices">compare our plans here</a>.

 Pinggy provides an HTTP API, which is similar to REST APIs.
 In order to access the APIs you need to use a token called `API Key`.